darraghoriordan/eslint-plugin-nestjs-typed/README.md

 ### Rule: api-method-should-specify-api-response

 If you have an api method like @Get() you should specify the return status code (and type!) by using @ApiResponse and the other expected responses.

-I often leave out 400s and 500s because it's kind of assumed but they should be used if the return type changes!
+Note: I often leave out 400s and 500s because it's kind of assumed, but these decorators should be used if the return type changes in your api for 400/500 etc!

 This PASSES